What Can Guinea Pigs Eat? (Safe Foods List)

 - Also high in sugar

-- Feed a thin slice no more than once or twice a week
+- Feed a thin slice no more than once a week

 Passionfruit